Last Updated on August 31, 2022 by Dawn Head

-For instance, Los Angeles recently introduced a “Slow Streets” initiative to help bicyclists practice social distancing.
+For instance, Los Angeles and Mayor Garcetti recently introduced a “Slow Streets” initiative to help bicyclists practice social distancing.
 Miles of LA’s residential streets in districts like Del Rey are now temporarily closed to through traffic.

 With increased space thanks to the “Slow Streets” program, bicyclists will find it easier to stay safe and socially distant.